Establishment

 Consistent with subsection 17(4) of the Rule, a majority of members must be persons who are not official of any Commonwealth entity.

-- 3 members at minimum who have appropriate qualifications, knowledge, skills or experience to assist the Committee to perform its functions and who are not officials of the department
+- a minimum of 3 members who have appropriate qualifications, knowledge, skills or experience to help the committee to perform its functions.
+They cannot be officials of the department.

 - up to 2 Australian Public Service (APS) senior executive service level members external to the department.

-The deputy chair of the Committee will be appointed by the chair of the Committee in consultation with the secretary and may act in the chair’s absence.
+The committee chair will appoint the deputy chair in consultation with the secretary, who may act in the chair’s absence.

 Selection and appointment

-In identifying and selecting candidates, the secretary, in consultation with the chair will have regard to the collective knowledge, skills and experience the Committee requires to fulfil its responsibilities under this charter.
+The secretary, in consultation with the chair, will have regard to the collective knowledge, skills and experience the committee needs to fulfil its responsibilities under this charter.

 Skills and knowledge

-Consistent with subsection 17(3) of the Rule the members, taken collectively, will have a broad range of knowledge, skills and experience relevant to the operations of the department, including its information technology environment.
+Consistent with subsection 17(3) of the Rule, members will collectively have a broad range of knowledge, skills and experience relevant to department operations.
+This includes its information technology environment.

 Departmental advisors should collectively contribute knowledge of the breadth of the department’s business and its operating context.
 Departmental advisors will receive all papers and attend all meetings.